 March 17: Dr. Laura Tunbridge (Professor of Music, University of Oxford), "'Molto espressivo...senza vib.': The Sonic Worlds of String Quartets"

-March 24: Dr. Matthew D. Morrison (Assistant Professor, Clive Davis Institute of Recorded Music, Tisch School of the Arts, New York University), "Blacksound, Intellectual Property, and Popular Music"
+March 24: Dr. Matthew D. Morrison (Assistant Professor, Clive Davis Institute of Recorded Music, Tisch School of the Arts, New York University), "Blacksound and Intellectual Property in the Composition of Americana"

 April 7: Gretchen Erlichman (Ph.D. student, Catholic University), "Das Volkslied, das Vöglein, das Vaterland: A Historical Analysis of Schumann's Settings of 'Wenn ich ein Vöglein wär'"